 Here, we can say that there are two key techniques used in Traffic Policing.
 These techniques are:

 Dropper is the mechanims that drops the traffic if a traffic violation occurs as its name implies.

 Marker is the mechsnism that remarks the traffic, with a new priority.

 Traffic Policies are configured and can be used both inbound and outbound directions.
 So, both in coming and outgoing traffic can be controlled with Traffic Policies.

 Generally Traffic Policing causes more TCP retransmissions.
 This provide more resource utilization.

-Traffic Shaping is the mechanism that during a Traffic Exceed, the exceed traffic is buffered and with a little delay, it is sent again.
+QoS Traffic Shaping is the mechanism that is used during a Traffic Exceed.
+The Exceed Traffic is buffered and with a little delay, it is sent again.
 With this buffer and queue mechanism, Traffic Shaping is a soft medhod if we compare with Traffic Policing.

 There can be Traffic Exceeds (traffic bursts) in the network.
 With Traffic Shaping, this burst become smooth.
 Think about this graphic.
 The top of the graphic seems as it is cut with a pair of scissors.
 The traffic continue to be at top border, but the exceed traffic buffered.